LassoSoft/LassoGuide/source/server/osx-installation.rst

    :user data:
       -  :file:`/var/lasso`

+   This installer supports installing to other mounted bootable volumes, and can be run on the command line with ``sudo installer -pkg Lasso*.pkg -target /``.

 #.
 When the installer has finished, click on the link on the web page that
    appears to load the initialization form (found on your own machine at :ref:`!http://localhost:8090/lasso9/lux`) and complete your Lasso